SentientPlatypus/Amoris/README.md

 # Amoris
-This is the repository for SCP-16-Tsundere, one of my first python projects.
-It is a discord bot.
+This is the repository for a discord bot, one of my first python projects.